 A wasted opportunity

 In the event, this great Parthian victory changed very little.
-Orodes failed to follow up with an attack on Roman territory until ten years later, and when he did launch a major attack in 41 BC, the Parthians were defeated.
+Orodes failed to follow up with an attack on Roman territory until ten years later, and when he did launch a major attack in 41 BCE, the Parthians were defeated.

 After Orodes there followed another long bout of political instability.
-The Romans naturally exploited this situation by invading Armenia (20 BC), at that time ruled by the pro-Parthian king Artaxes.
+The Romans naturally exploited this situation by invading Armenia (20 BCE), at that time ruled by the pro-Parthian king Artaxes.
 This led the Parthians to agree to Roman demands for the return of the captives and legionary standards which had been captured at Carrhae, and to accept Roman overlordship over Armenia.
 In exchange, Rome recognized the Euphrates as the frontier with the Parthians.

 This treaty ushered in many years of peace between the two empires.
-During this time, members of the Parthian royal family regularly went to live in Rome for periods of time, becoming even more Hellenised in outlook and culture than before.
+During this time, members of the Parthian royal family regularly went to live in Rome for periods of time, becoming even more Hellenized in outlook and culture than before.
 This alienated the Iranian nobles still more; for them the Romans were almost indistinguishable from the Hellenistic conquerors who had occupied their country for so long.

 Political instability and its effects

 The nobles became increasingly nationalistic in their outlook, and increasingly wished to suppress alien influences.
 Instability continued as the nobility repeatedly challenged royal power, and they were able to get rid of kings they did not like and replace them with more amenable princes of the royal family.
-The last of the philhellenic kings, Vonones I, was ousted from the throne in AD 12, and in his place they chose Artabanus III (reigned 12-38), well known for his anti-Hellenistic, pro-Iranian sympathies (he had produced a genealogy of the Parthian royal family purporting to show its descent from the great Achaemenid kings).
+The last of the philhellenic kings, Vonones I, was ousted from the throne in 12 CE, and in his place they chose Artabanus III (reigned 12-38), well known for his anti-Hellenistic, pro-Iranian sympathies (he had produced a genealogy of the Parthian royal family purporting to show its descent from the great Achaemenid kings).
 From then on Hellenistic cultural influences began to decline, whilst native Iranian elements grew stronger.

 Despite coming to the throne with the support of the nobles, Artabanus’ reign was a turbulent one (he was deposed – and reinstated – three times).
 The end of his reign found the nobles effectively in charge, and under Artabanus’ successors different aristocratic factions struggled for power.
 Coups, assassinations and civil wars became a regular feature of Parthian politics.
 The authority of the kings weakened, and the Parthian empire gradually ceased to function as a unified state.
 It effectively became divided into several kingdoms, each under native monarchs who owed only loose allegiance to the Parthian king.
 The only circumstances in which any concerted action could take place was to repel an invasion.
-It is hardly surprising that, in these circumstances, the Parthian kingd should be unable to prevent the break-away of their eastern possessions under an Indo-Parthian king called Gondophares.
+It is hardly surprising that, in these circumstances, the Parthian king should be unable to prevent the break-away of their eastern possessions under an Indo-Parthian king called Gondophares.

 Political instability also sapped Parthia’s ability to consistently oppose Roman ambitions in Armenia.
 Despite regular bouts of warfare between the two empires, this country generally remained within the Roman sphere of influence.
-In one spectacular episode, the King of Parthia, Osroes, having installed his own nominee as king of Armenia in 114 AD, the Romans, under their ambitious emperor, Trajan reacted by marching into Armenia, then on into Mesopotamia and Iran, occupying the Parthian capital, Ctesiphon, itself.
+In one spectacular episode, the King of Parthia, Osroes, having installed his own nominee as king of Armenia in 114 CE, the Romans, under their ambitious emperor, Trajan reacted by marching into Armenia, then on into Mesopotamia and Iran, occupying the Parthian capital, Ctesiphon, itself.
 They then travelled onwards, reaching as far as the Persian Gulf.

 Risings against Roman rule began almost at once, led by members of the Iranian nobility.
 The Romans soon found themselves getting bogged down, throwing more and more resources at holding the territory they had so easily won.
-On Trajan’s death (117 AD), therefore, his successor Hadrian pulled the Roman forces back to their frontier.
+On Trajan’s death (117 CE), therefore, his successor Hadrian pulled the Roman forces back to their frontier.

 Ironically, the main casualties of this episode had been the numerous cities of Mesopotamia, the scene of most of the fighting.
 These were the main seats of Hellenistic culture within the Parthian empire, and the upshot was a further weakening of Hellenism in the region.

-The latent hostility between kings and nobles, and the instability that this produced, continued to plague the Parthian empire for the rest of the 2nd century AD, and on into the 3rd.
+The latent hostility between kings and nobles, and the instability that this produced, continued to plague the Parthian empire for the rest of the 2nd century CE, and on into the 3rd.
 Civil wars were a frequent occurrence, and the struggle with Rome for control of Armenia also flared up at regular intervals.
-Twice again, in 166 and 195 AD, the Romans were able to advance to the Parthian capital; neither time could they hold it.
+Twice again, in 166 and 195 CE, the Romans were able to advance to the Parthian capital; neither time could they hold it.
 In the second episode, however, under the emperor Septimius Severus, the Romans were able to permanently push their frontier eastward at Parthian expense.

 In the 3rd century the Roman empire was entering a less stable period in its history, and this gave the Parthians a slight reprieve.
 Another Roman invasion in 217 ended in a Parthian victory and the Romans having to pay a large indemnity.

 Shortly after this success the Parthian regime itself fell from power.
 By the beginning of the 3rd century, the Parthian empire was weak and divided.
 Underneath the veneer of a single empire lay a multitude of small kingdoms.
 The ruler of one of these states, Persis (modern Fars), was called Ardashir.
-In 215 he rebelled against the Parthian king and began to bring neighbouring territories under his control.
+In 215 he rebelled against the Parthian king and began to bring neighboring territories under his control.
 The Parthian king, Artabanus IV, was as usual having to deal with rebellions elsewhere, and it was not until 224 that he was able to march against Ardashir.
 Ardashir decisively defeated him.
 The Parthian King was killed, and power swiftly passed to Ardashir.